Cenrax/NetworkProgrammingSnippets/README.md

 # Network Programming Snippets
 These are the basic code snippets which I am learning to enhance my knowledge in network programming using python.
 Network programming is very important in respect of today's world.
-Network Programming is very important in new network.
+Network Programming is very important in new network

 ## Network Programming
 Computer network programming involves writing computer programs that enable processes to communicate with each other across a computer network.